ReedGraff/HingeSDK/README.md

 # HingeSDK

-HingeAPI is a Python library designed to interact with the Hinge app's API, allowing you to perform various operations such as sending messages, fetching user recommendations, and downloading media content.
+HingeSDK is a Python library designed to interact with the Hinge app's API, allowing you to perform various operations such as sending messages, fetching user recommendations, and downloading media content.

 ## Getting Started